GridinSoft Threat Intelligence

 3. Run a local scan if the file appears unexpectedly or starts with Windows.

-uninstall.exe is a Windows file recorded in the ThreatInfo database.
+setup.exe is a Windows file recorded in the ThreatInfo database.
 It is associated with DriverPack Solution.
 The current detection status is Undefined, based on the latest analysis from 2021-01-13 14:35:41 (5 years ago).
+ThreatInfo groups this verdict with PUP reports for broader family-level investigation.

 ThreatInfo does not have a final classification for this file yet.
 Use the technical details below to compare the hash, size, signature, and observed locations with the copy found on your device.